foureyes/csci-ua.0480-spring2019-008/homework/01-tic-tac-toe.markdown

     * `require`
 4. Install and use modules, create your own
 5. Run unit tests to check your work
-6. Use a static analysis tool (eslint) to help prevent bugs / errors
+6. Use a static analysis tool (eshint) to help prevent bugs / errors

 ### Submission Process